jbossdemocentral/jdg-labs/lab-guides/lab1-guide.md

         $ cd projects/lab1

 1. Run the JUnit test either in JBDS or by using command line.
-To run the test the ```arquillian-jbossas-remote-7``` profile will have to be activated.
+To run the test the ```runtest``` profile will have to be activated.

-		$ mvn -P arquillian-jbossas-remote-7 test
+		$ mvn test -Pruntest

-	The test should FAIL because 1000 reads on H2 data base takes longer than 400ms.
-Using JBoss Data Grid we should be able to do 1000 reads well under 400 ms.
+	Or run it inside JBoss Developer Studio.

+	Notice that one of the tests are skipped.
+This is a performance test that we will use later.

 1. Build and deploy the project

         $ mvn package jboss-as:deploy

-1. Verify in a browser that application deployed nice successfully by opening [http://localhost:8080/todo](http://localhost:8080/todo) in a browser.
+1. Verify in a browser that application deployed nice successfully by opening [http://localhost:8080/mytodos](http://localhost:8080/mytodos) in a browser and log in with username ```johndoe``` and password ```johndoe-123```.

 1. Click around and verify that you can add tasks and complete tasks etc.